-13. A risk management assessment is compiled by school leaders and helps to facilitate the identification, assessment and on-going monitoring of material risks to which the trust and its schools are exposed.
+13. A risk management assessment is compiled by the Commerce and Risk Manager, Central Team and school leaders.
+It helps to facilitate the identification, assessment and on-going monitoring of material risks to which the trust and its schools are exposed.
 The document is formally reviewed annually but emerging risks are added as required, and improvement actions and risk indicators are monitored regularly.